praxis/praxis-site/docs/reference/extensions/mapper-plugin.md

 Not bad!

-So we provide more information for each of these features in their respective extension pages, but in a nutshell, this allows you to do things like this.
+You can find more information on each of these features in their respective extension pages, but in a nutshell, the `MapperPlugin` allows you to do things like this.

 In the endpoint definition, you can easy enable field_selection and define which filters you accept:
 ```ruby